-Cedar Crest Hospital has helped countless men, women, children, teens, and older adults find the strength within them to get treatment for chemical dependency and mental illness.
+Cedar Crest Hospital & Residential Treatment Center has helped countless men, women, children, teens, and older adults find the strength within them to get treatment for chemical dependency and mental illness.
 Our proven history of success can help you overcome your addiction to heroin and create the life you’ve dreamed of.

 How to Help a Friend or Loved One Seek Treatment

 If you’ve been watching your friend or loved one slowly succumb to an addiction to heroin, you’re probably terrified of what the future holds for him or her.
 You know your loved one needs a treatment program centered around the 12-step model, but you don’t have the slightest idea how to get them the help they so need.
 Here are some tips for gently guiding your loved one into treatment for heroin addiction: